LinsFood | by Azlin Bloor

 If not, dried vermicelli is the noodles we use.
 All you need to do, is soak the noodles in hot water.
 Not cold, not room temperature, and most certainly, not boiling water.
 Let me explain why.

-How to Prepare Dried Noodles (Vermicelli)
+How to Prepare Dried Rice Noodles (Vermicelli)

 • Soaking your dried noodles in cold water results in noodles that will still be hard and brittle after cooking.
 Same goes with lukewarm water.